-This article discusses the interaction between the ShadowSnap agent with the iSCSI volumes.
+This article discusses the interaction between the ShadowSnap Agent, Datto Windows Agent, and Agentless systems with any locally connected iSCSI volumes.

 Microsoft iSCSI Updates

 - Microsoft has two locations for iSCSI specific software packages.
-Ensure that the latest versions are always being used upon setup and configuration.
+Ensure you are always using the latest software versions upon setup and configuration.

-- When setting up volumes for backup, make sure the volumes appear as locally accessible volumes on the target server and once configured, will not be manipulated.
+- When setting up volumes for backup, make sure the volumes appear as locally accessible volumes on the target server and that, once configured, no changes to that configuration get made.